howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 * followed by the table name
 * set value as the id of the parent

-Then you can utilize the relationship as this:
+Then you can utilize the relationship as this(notice the **ownArticles** attributes created by the outlaw):
 ```php
 // child to parent
 // Notice it's defined by the table name.